Squirrel Removal Salem County

 Simple checks that signal you should call for an inspection:

-- Listen for regular scratching or running noises from the same areas of the home.
+- Listen for patterns such as regular scratching or running noises from the same areas of the home.

-- Look safely from the attic access for droppings, disturbed insulation, or daylight coming through gaps.
+- Look from the attic access for droppings, disturbed insulation, or daylight coming through gaps, without climbing onto unsafe surfaces.

-- Walk the exterior from the ground, watching for chewed trim, loose vent covers, or holes under eaves.
+- Walk the exterior from the ground, watching for chewed trim, loose vent covers, or holes under eaves that were not there before.

-- Notice any new drafts, odors, or dust that might be related to damaged materials overhead.
+- Notice new changes indoors like drafts, odors, or dust that might be related to damaged materials overhead.

 If you observe any combination of these signs, it is a good idea to have our team take a closer look.
 We can help you distinguish between squirrels, other wildlife, and different types of rodents, then suggest a plan that fits what is actually happening inside your structure.